Healthy eating facts may be hard to come by.

 -You can limit food-borne illness by keeping cold foods cold, and hot foods hot, avoiding cross contamination by washing utensils and cutting boards between uses, and tossing most leftovers after 4-7 days.

 -It is a good idea to buy organic foods when you can, especially meats and dairy products to limit your exposure to pesticides, hormones and other toxic chemicals.
 If you don't buy organic, lean meats and low-fat or fat-free dairy are a better choice, since they have fewer toxins.
-(Animals store most toxins in their fat.)
+(Animals store most toxins in their fat and liver.)

 -Reading food labels will help you find the best foods for you and your family.
 A rule of thumb is that if the food has a long list of ingredients, many of which you don’t recognize, it is probably not a good choice for your family.